ajtran303/ajtran303/README.md

 ## 🔮 AJ Tran - Back-End Engineer

-Howdy, I am AJ.
+Howdy, I am AJ!
 My pronouns are he / they.

+Languages: Ruby, JavaScript and Python
+Frameworks: Ruby on Rails, Sinatra, Express, and Flask

 I thrive at the intersection of science, art, and humanities!
 Right now I host Gothic-themed coding workshops and teach kids how to code.